cosmos/sdk-tutorials/starport-blog/01-index.md

 Going back to `GetCmdCreatePost` in `x/blog/client/cli/tx.go`, you'll see `MsgCreatePost` being created and broadcast with `GenerateOrBroadcastMsgs`.

-After being broadcast, the messages are processed by an important part of the SDK, called **handlers**.
+After being broadcast, the messages are processed by an important part of the application, called **handlers**.

 ## x/blog/handler.go